Too Much, Too Soon: Casting

 Originally, Carroll Baker, who had just made a big impression with Baby Doll (1956) and was under contract to Warners, was to star as Diana.
 Fredric March was mentioned as a possible John Barrymore.
 However, Baker refused to play the role, and Warner Bros put her on suspension and refused to let her make The Brothers Karamazov (1958) at MGM.

 Natalie Wood, also under contract to Warners, was mentioned as a possibility for the lead, as was Anne Baxter.
 Finally in August 1957 it was announced Dorothy Malone, who had recently won an Oscar for Written on the Wind would play Diana Barrymore.
 Malone never met Diana Barrymore.
 (She was invited to the set but declined.)

-Gene Wesson was mentioned as auditioning for the part of John Barrymore.
+Gene Wesson was mentioned as auditioning for the part of John Barrymore, as were Joel Ashley and Dan O'Herlihy.
+(Wesson dyed his hair for the part which led to him being fired from a musical he was appearing in Happy Hunting which led to lawsuits.)

 Jo Van Fleet was discussed for the part of Michael Strange.

 By September 1957 Errol Flynn had signed to play John Barrymore.
 Errol Flynn was a friend of John Barrymore's and the film was the first he had made for Warner Bros in a number of years.

 Flynn flew back into Hollywood to make the movie and was arrested only a few days later for public drunkenness, stealing an off duty policeman's badge and trying to kiss a girl.
 Flynn denied he was drunk and was released from jail on bail after an hour.